jnozzi/cocoadev.com/markdown/NSSetOfNSDictionary.md

 A--a-->B--b-->C
 E--d--/ \--c--/

-What I was thinking is that General/NSSet member: could return the set object instead of the one passed as argument and that it test for equality using isEqualToDictionary: or something like that.
+What I was thinking is that NSSet member: could return the set object instead of the one passed as argument and that it test for equality using isEqualToDictionary: or something like that.

 ----
-I don't know, but this seems like it could be a case for objects or General/CoreData entities: A State that has a set of child States (as well as any other information, like a label).
-After all, a directed graph is basically a tree without an explicit root. --General/JediKnil
+I don't know, but this seems like it could be a case for objects or CoreData entities: A State that has a set of child States (as well as any other information, like a label).
+After all, a directed graph is basically a tree without an explicit root. --JediKnil

 ----
 Trees are acyclic by definition.
 Directed graphs can still have cycles.

 ----
-I think that can be done with a General/CFSet with an appropriate General/CFSetEqualCallBack.
-Anyone knows if the equal comparison of General/NSSet can be customized?
+I think that can be done with a CFSet with an appropriate CFSetEqualCallBack.
+Anyone knows if the equal comparison of NSSet can be customized?

 ----

 Read the documentation.
-General/NSSet compares objects by sending them an -isEqual: message.
+NSSet compares objects by sending them an -isEqual: message.